miafranc/porter/README.md

 ## The Flex rules

-<p>The stemming rule sets has to be used in the following way.
+The stemming rule sets has to be used in the following way.
 The rules are clustered such that at most one rule from such a cluster/set can be active at a time.
 The active rule will be one with the longest matching suffix.
 For example for the word "agreed" in step 1b of the method,